WintonCentre/kcp/README.md

 See the config files in the data folder.

 [Work in Progress]

+## Configuration Development
+All data is stored in the configuration folder.

+The job of the clojure configuration app is to read this data and validate it.
+The process is controlled by a transplant organ specific file e.g. `data/kidney-config.edn`.
+This identifies the model `.xlsx` files that need to be read in.
+It also specifies where the data should ultimately reside in the final online tool.

+We are using juxt/aero to simplify the construction of configuration files.
+The transplants/configure namespace provides access to the controlling configuration.

+If jacking in from VS-Code be sure to select leiningen without aliases and the `configuration` profile.
+A cursive setup is also possible.

+## Tool Development
+Not sure whether it is going to be possible to develop all organ tools from one repo, but it seems sensible to start that way to avoid duplication.

+If jacking in from VS-code, select shadow-cljs and the :app build.

+Browse to the `:dev-http` port as specified by `shadow-cljs.edn`.
+This server does not need hashtag routing.

+## Tests
+To come.
+See re-frame instructions below.

 # Original Re-frame template README below
 ## Getting Started